Willis2526/modSim/README.md

   }
 }
 ```

+> **NOTE:** The `settings.json` file is used only for the initial setup of the program.
+Afterwards, configuration is controlled with the API unless the `settings.db` file is deleted, then the `settings.json` can be used again.

+#### Register Sizes
+The `register_sizes` field allows you to configure individual sizes for each register type:
+- `co` - Coils (discrete outputs)
+- `di` - Discrete Inputs
+- `hr` - Holding Registers
+- `ir` - Input Registers

+Each type can have a different size, allowing for flexible memory allocation based on your simulation needs.

 With the default config, the server will be configured automatically to simulate all registers with:
 ```json
 "config": {